techninja/cncserver/API.md

 WaterColorBot, it could be a paintbrush, or a pencil, or even an actual pen.

 ### GET /v1/pen
+Gets the "current" pen status at the tip of the execution buffer (note that this is ***not*** the known actual machine status if the buffer has any items in it).
-Gets the current pen status.
-This is a direct dump of the internal state of the pen, so it will include x,y absolute step position, which you should ignore.
+This is a direct dump of the internal state of the pen, so it will include x,y absolute step position, which can be used in conjunction with bot settings `maxArea` width and height to tell you exactly where the pen should be.

 #### Request
 ```javascript